Enhancing Low-light Light Field Images with A Deep Compensation Unfolding Network: Related Work

 \subsection{Low-light LF Image Enhancement}

 Existing light-field low-light enhancement approaches tend to address data containing harsh noise in extremely dark environments.
 These approaches require enhancing brightness while maintaining view consistency across SAIs.
 Lamba \textit{et al.} \cite{lamba2020harnessing} developed a low-light L3F dataset and a two-stage L3Fnet architecture, which includes a global representation block to encode the LF geometry and a view reconstruction block to restore each view.
 To restore dark LFs efficiently, they propose a three-stage network \cite{lamba2022fast} that utilizes global, local, and view-specific information in low-light LFs and fuses them using an RNN-inspired feedforward network.
-Zhang \textit{et al.} \cite{zhang2021effective} extended the Retinex-Net to LF developing a learning-based decomposition-enhancement method to decouple the complex task into several sub-tasks.
+Zhang \textit{et al.} \cite{zhang2021effective} extended the Retinex-Net to LF, developing a learning-based decomposition-enhancement method to decouple the complex task into several sub-tasks.
+Lamba \textit{et al.} \cite{Lamba2022f} proposed a three-stage network that utilizes global, local, and view-specific information for fast and efficient low-light restoration in an RNN-inspired network.
+Zhang \textit{et al.} \cite{zhang2023lrt} utilized the Transformer for efficient low-light LF image restoration.
 Wang \textit{et al.} \cite{wang2023multi} proposed a multiple-stream progressive restoration network for low-light LF enhancement.
+Wang \textit{et al.} \cite{wang2024pmsnet} proposed a parallel multi-scale network (PMSNet) that employs an Unet-like architecture to process light field features at different scales.
+The PMSNet network leverages both local and global information to achieve improved enhancement results, similar to the approach adopted by L3FNet \cite{lamba2020harnessing}.
 These algorithms are mostly driven by data, and the network architecture is based on experience, which is not easily interpretable.
 Additionally, the LF's benefits for enhancing brightness are not fully utilized.